 1. The Royal Observatory and Prime Meridian

-Here you can stand astride the world’s prime Meridian — the line that divides west from east — at the home of Greenwich Mean Time.
-The Royal Observatory houses a full museum – the highlight of which must be the collection of clocks built by John Harrison, the 18th century genius who solved the centuries-old problem of determining longitude at sea.
+Here you can stand astride the world’s prime Meridian — the line that divides west from the east — at the home of Greenwich Mean Time.
+The Royal Observatory houses a full museum – the highlight of which must be the collection of clocks built by John Harrison, the 18th-century genius who solved the centuries-old problem of determining longitude at sea.

 2. The Cutty Sark